Sammi Kinghorn: Athletics career

 At the end of June 2021 she was in Manchester for the British Athletic Championships where she was second in a mixed classification 400m wheelchair race behind Hannah Cockroft and with Mel Woods third.

-2020 Paralympics

-Kinghorn among nine Scottish athletes who were chosen to compete at the postponed 2020 Summer Paralympics.
+Kinghorn was among nine Scottish athletes who were chosen to compete at the postponed 2020 Summer Paralympics.
 Most were announced in July 2021.
 The others were Mel Woods, Libby Clegg, Jo Butterfield, Maria Lyle, Owen Miller, Derek Rae, Stef Reid and Ben Rowlings.

 Kinghorn was appointed Member of the Order of the British Empire (MBE) in the 2022 Birthday Honours for services to disability sport.

+Kinghorn represented Team GB at the 2024 Paralympic Games in Paris, where she won a gold medal in the T53 Women's 100m, and silver in the 400m, 800m, and 1,500m.

+Kinghorn was appointed Officer of the Order of the British Empire (OBE) in the 2025 New Year Honours for services to athletics.

+Career in Television

+In 2023, Kinghorn began her career in television by appearing as a presenter on BBC's Countryfile.
+She had previously featured in an episode of BBC's The One Show.